 - Rehired retirees with funding and effort (including emeritus titles)

-You must receive earned compensation reportable on a W-2 and subject to federal, state, and FICA tax to be eligible.
-Stipend and fellowship funding are not eligible to be contributed.
+You must receive earned compensation reportable on a W-2 and subject to federal, state, and FICA tax to be eligible to contribute to the 457(b).

-You may invest your funds with two investment companies — TIAA-CREF and Fidelity.
+You may invest your funds with two investment companies — TIAA and Fidelity Investments.
 Contributions may be allocated to either or both, and contributions may be distributed among the approved investment funds offered.

 Enrollment and changes for the 457(b) plan are effective no sooner than the month after the election is made, per federal regulations.
 This means enrollments and changes are effective the month after you make the election and it is not possible to change or cancel a contribution amount during the same month you make the election.
 For more information on enrollment deadlines, visit Enrolling or Making Changes Throughout the Year.